wenwei202/iss-rnns/ptb/README.md

 # Introduction
-This is code from https://www.tensorflow.org/tutorials/recurrent
+This is code a modified version of https://www.tensorflow.org/tutorials/recurrent

+Use `python ptb_word_lm.py --help` for usage.

 # Get ptb data
 ```